 Chapter 5: Personnel05:05:01 Academic Tenure

-Introduction: Tenure is awarded only by positive action by the Tennessee Board of Regents (TBR), pursuant to the requirements and procedures of this policy.
-The award of tenure is recognition of the merit of a faculty member and of the assumption that he/she would meet the long-term staffing needs of the department or academic program unit and Northeast State.
+Tenure is awarded only by positive action by the Tennessee Board of Regents (TBR), pursuant to the requirements and procedures of this policy.
+The award of tenure is recognition of the merit of a faculty member and of the assumption that they would meet the long-term staffing needs of the department or academic program unit and Northeast State Community College.
 The continued professional growth and development of faculty is necessary for institutions of higher education to continue to provide educational programs in accordance with the College’s mission, goals, and changing needs of the institution.
 Tenure is awarded only to those members of the faculty who have exhibited professional excellence and outstanding abilities sufficient to demonstrate that their future services and performances justify the degree of permanence afforded by academic tenure.

 The quality of the faculty of any community college is maintained primarily through the appraisal, by faculty and administrative officers, of each candidate for tenure.
 Tenure at Northeast State provides eligible full-time faculty with the assurance of continued employment during the academic year until retirement or dismissal for adequate cause, financial exigency, or curricular reasons, as further discussed herein.
 TBR does not award tenure in non-faculty positions.